MicrosoftDocs/msteams-docs/msteams-platform/apps-in-teams-meetings/teams-together-mode.md

 > [!NOTE]
   >
-  > * Users can't initiate Custom Together Mode on a mobile.
+  > Users can't initiate Custom Together Mode on a mobile.
 However, if they join a meeting through mobile and Together Mode is enabled on desktop, their mobile video appears in Together Mode on desktop.
-  > * Multiple scenes in a single app package appear as a flat list to the users.

 ## Prerequisites